bitfocusas/product-buttons/docs/3_positions/2_button.md

 ![Action Dialog](images/button/action_1.png 'Action Dialog')
 - Add steps by clicking the *+* after *Step 1*.
 - Each step has unique **Style** and **Action** dialogs.
-- Use the `cogwheel` to auto-progress through steps with delays.
+- Under the `cogwheel` you find an option to set auto-progress through steps with delays.

 ![Action 4](images/button/action_4.png 'Action 4')